Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems

-\end{enumerate} The first PDE model has integral terms at the boundary, whereas the second model is a $4^{th}$-order PDE model coupled with an ODE and has input signals forcing both the generator and the BCs.
-At present, however, the class of PDE models with known PIE conversion formulae does not include: generators with spatial derivatives of order higher than 2 or driven by boundary values, PDEs with inputs and outputs, PDEs coupled with ODEs, or BCs that combine boundary values with inputs and integrals of the state (formulae for input-output PDEs and ODEs coupled with PDEs appear in conference format~\cite{shivakumar_CDC2019}).
+\end{enumerate} Such PDE models, with integral terms at the boundary or higher order spatial derivatives are rather simple extensions of standard PDEs.
+The task of simulation and control for such speculative extensions would require substantial effort because typical methods for such tasks require careful analysis.
+Assuming well-posedness, this effort could be substantially reduced if the PDE admits a PIE representation.
+Currently, however, the class of PDE models with known PIE conversion formulae does not include generators with spatial derivatives of order higher than 2, PDEs with inputs and outputs, PDEs coupled with ODEs, or BCs that combine boundary values with inputs and integrals of the state.

-The goal of this paper, then, is to extend the class of PDE models for which we have PDE to PIE conversion formulae to include the cases defined above.
-As with any extension of the PIE framework, we approach the incorporation of a new class of PDE models in three steps: (a) we propose a parametric representation of the PDE model class; (b) We define an appropriate state-space to be used in the corresponding PIE model; (c) We find a unitary transformation from the PIE state-space to the state space of the PDE model -- proving equivalence of solutions and equivalence of stability properties.
-In this context, the three main contributions of the paper are:
+The goal of this paper, then, is to facilitate the rapid prototyping and analysis of new and speculative PDE models by extending the class of PDE models for which we have PDE to PIE conversion formulae to include the cases defined above.
+While we do not address the issue of well-posedness in the paper, this assumption allows one to apply the existing PIE framework for simulation, stability, gain analysis, control, and estimation to such models.

+To achieve this goal, we: (a) define a parametric representation for the expanded class of PDE models; (b) define an appropriate state-space to be used in the corresponding PIE model; (c) find a unitary transformation from the PIE state-space to the state-space of the PDE model -- proving equivalence of solutions and equivalence of stability properties.
+In this context, the main contributions of the paper are:

-\begin{enumerate} \item \emph{A unified class of PDE models}: We parameterize a class of linear PDE models we refer to as Generalized Partial Differential Equations (GPDEs) -- See \Cref{sec:ODEPDE}.
-These GPDEs encompass: ODEs coupled with PDEs, $N^{th}$-order spatial derivatives, integrals of the state, control inputs and disturbances, and sensed and regulated outputs.
+\begin{enumerate} \item \emph{A unified class of PDE models}: We parameterize a class of linear PDE models, referred to as Generalized Partial Differential Equations (GPDEs), encompassing: ODEs coupled with PDEs, $N$th-order spatial derivatives, integrals of the state, control inputs and disturbances, and sensed and regulated outputs.

-\item \emph{Formulae to convert GPDE models to PIEs}: Given a sufficiently well-posed GPDE model, we give formulae for conversion to a PIE.
-These formulae are implemented in PIETOOLS, including a GUI for declaration and conversion of the GPDE model -- \Cref{sec:pde2pie,sec:gpde2pie}.
+\item \emph{Formulae to convert GPDE models to PIEs}: Given a sufficiently well-posed GPDE model, we generalize Fundamental Theorem of Calculus (FTC) and give formulae (with a Matlab modeling interface) for conversion to a PIE -- \Cref{sec:pde2pie,sec:gpde2pie}.